noislabs/whitepaper/src/security.md

 Nois Network provides a unbiasable publicly verifiable source of randomness to dapps.
 We assume the following threat model:
-* Security of the drand network: At the moment, the Nois Network relies on the drand network.
+## Security of the drand network

+ At the moment, the Nois Network relies on the drand network.
 Drand relies on honest majority assumption, i.e. more than 50% of the drand operators must be honest, and so far this assumption has held in practice thanks to the variety in terms of nodes: different jurisdictions, platforms, OS, and deployments.
+Drand has stood up through time as it is being used by multiple projects, including the popular Filecoin blockchain for more than 2 years without a single [downtime](https://status.drand.love/).

-* Security of the Nois Network: This is a new Cosmos based chain and therefore there is a list of validators responsible for running the consensus.
+## Security of the Nois Network

+ This is a new Cosmos based chain and therefore there is a list of validators responsible for running the consensus.
 On Cosmos the validators are ranked by reputation (highest uptime, number of chains etc).
   This list provdes a reliable source of validators already.
+The consensus relies on the supermajority assumption, i.e. 2/3 + 1 of total stake must be held by honests validators.
   In the future we want to expand our validator set to be more permissionless but also containing some independent organizations similar to the drand network.

 Given these two assumptions, the security of the model is pretty straightforward:
 * The Nois smart contract guarantees the correct verification of any beacons